Minor Deepening Minor: Biomedical research in practice

 - Develop a research proposal and report research outcomes in written and oral form.

-This minor has a maximum of 24 participants; a selection process will take place if it is oversubscribed.
-You will be asked to fill out an online form to facilitate this selection process.
+This minor has a maximum of 24 participants.
+You will be asked to fill out an online form to facilitate division of candidates among the (international) internship places.

 Good command of the English language is required, as all teaching is in English.